S.E. Shires trombone review

 Shires S1YLW 8

-This 8” yellow brass bell has a great response and is very comfortable to play with.
-It is a perfect size for 3rd trombone playing in big band or commercial playing.
-I wouldn´t use it for a small group jazz gig though, here a smaller bell does a better job for me.
-The bell responds very well in all registers but is not as light and bouncy as the 7.75” bells when playing jazz solos.
+This 8” yellow brass bell offers excellent responsiveness and a comfortable playing experience.
+It’s an ideal size for 3rd trombone positions in big band or commercial settings.
+However, I find that for small group jazz gigs, a smaller bell works better for me, as it delivers a more fitting performance.
+While this bell responds exceptionally well across all registers, it lacks the light, bouncy quality of the 7.75” bells when playing jazz solos.

 Shires S1RGLW 8